 The orders from the Admiralty to the Captain were explicit.
 He was to take his ship to the small island of Santu, which lay under threat of invasion from the Communist mainland of China, and evacuate the British colony there.

-All online orders for five or more books from www.mcbooks.com receive a free hardcover copy of acclaimed author Dewey Lamdin's The King's Marauder.
+All online orders for five or more books from www.mcbooks.com receive a free hardcover copy of acclaimed author Dewey Lamdin's Kings and Emperors.
 No further action is required.
 You need not add this book to your shopping cart.
 Free book and paid books ship separately.Description of this book.

 1796: Nathan Peake, captain of the frigate Unicorn is sent with a small squadron into the Adriatic to help bring Venice into an Italian alliance with Britain against the French.
 He establishes a British naval presence and confronts the politics of "intrigue, poison and the stiletto" in Venice, but learns that Bonaparte is negotiating a peace deal with the Austrians--Britain's only remaining ally.